reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - **Authorization**

 ### Servlet Filters
-If we take a closer look at the console logs on application startup, we can see that the `DefaultSecurityFilterChain` triggers a chain of filters that are called **before the request reaches the `DispatcherServlet`.**
+Let's take a closer look at the console logs on application startup.
+We see that the `DefaultSecurityFilterChain` triggers a chain of filters **before the request reaches the `DispatcherServlet`.**
 ````text
 o.s.s.web.DefaultSecurityFilterChain     : Will secure any request with
 [org.springframework.security.web.session.DisableEncodeUrlFilter@2fd954f,